ravisharda/pravega-developer-resources/kubernetes-commands.md

 // Now we can use use kubectl command to explore it.
 To do so, first we have to install it. az aks install-cli

+// Add kubectl to path

+// Relaunch Powershell and verify kubecctl is working kubectl version --short

 // To configure kubectl to connect to your Kubernetes cluster, use the az aks get-credentials command.
 // This command downloads credentials and configures the Kubernetes CLI to use them. az aks get-credentials --resource-group $resourceGroup --name $clusterName